theoboldalex/theoboldalex.github.io/content/posts/profiling_zsh.md

 I was not looking for total accuracy here, just a quick ball park benchmark of the shell startup time.
 It did the trick.
 I could see that every time the shell started up, it was taking around 1 second for the prompt to be available.
 Far too long to be usable.

-Ok, now I could get to finding the culprit of the slowness.
+OK, now I could get to finding the culprit of the slowness.
 To profile a `zsh` shell with `zprof` you need to edit your `.zshrc` like the following.

 ```shell
 zmodload zsh/zprof